 It's nice to be comfortable when you go to the store, but at least take a few seconds and change out of your pajamas.
 Nightwear is not appropriate for anything other than sleeping or lounging around your house.
 You don't have to dress up, but you can at least slip into a comfy pair of jeans and a T-shirt before you walk out your front door.

 When you go to a nice restaurant to celebrate a special occasion, change out of the clothes you wore to mow the grass.
 And don't wear a short skirt or cleavage-baring top to a PTA meeting.

 Being Unkind to Disabled People

-When you spot a wheelchair-bound person in a grocery store, ask if you can help get something off a top shelf.
+Don't ignore someone who is disabled.
+When you spot a wheelchair-bound person in a grocery store, ask if you can help get something off a top-shelf.
 That should take you about a second, and it will be good for everyone.
 Never park in a spot designated for a handicapped person, unless you are handicapped.

 Letting Children Misbehave

 You know how frustrating and annoying it can be when someone lets their children misbehave in public.
 Whether they're throwing a temper tantrum or running around and disrupting others, they get on other people's nerves.